Are you looking to put together your own AR-15 in .450 Bushmaster or upgrade an existing one to the round?

 Why Go With The .450 Bushmaster?

-It’s up to you to test .450 Bushmaster rounds in your magazines to confirm function.
-Alternatively, you can always use magazines that are designed just for the .450 Bushmaster as well.Â
+It’s up to you to test the .450 Bushmaster rounds in your magazines to confirm function.
+Alternatively, you can always use magazines that are made for the .450 Bushmaster as well.Â

 What Is The Upper Receiver of a .450 Bushmaster?

-The upper receiver of an AR-15 consists of the action, bolt, and the firing mechanism.
+The upper receiver of an AR-15 consists of the action, bolt, and firing mechanism.
 It also receives the barrel and the stock.
 In other words, it’s the component of the firearm that is the most directly involved with firing the rounds.

 The answer is customization.
-If you want to select every component that goes into your AR-15 yourself, you should get a stripped upper receiver that consists of only the frame to the receiver itself without the other components.
+If you want to select every component that goes into your AR-15 yourself, you should get a stripped option.
+It consists of only the frame and the receiver itself without the other components.

 Rust and Corrosion Resistant Finish